Note: these installation instructions are also available in executable

 Installing the Required Software

 The standard CentOS repositories don't contain all the required packages, you need to enable the EPEL repository as well.
-To enable it on CentOS, install the epel-release RPM by running:
+For example for SELinux related redhat-hardened-cc1 package.
+To enable it on CentOS run:

 Now you can install all packages needed for Nominatim:

-sudo yum install -y postgresql-server postgresql-contrib postgresql-devel \ postgis postgis-utils \ wget git cmake make gcc gcc-c++ libtool policycoreutils-python \ php-pgsql php php-intl libpqxx-devel \ proj-epsg bzip2-devel proj-devel libxml2-devel boost-devel \ expat-devel zlib-devel
+sudo dnf --enablerepo=PowerTools install -y postgresql12-server \ postgresql12-contrib postgresql12-devel postgis30_12 \ wget git cmake make gcc gcc-c++ libtool policycoreutils-python-utils \ llvm-toolset ccache clang-tools-extra \ php-pgsql php php-intl php-json libpq-devel \ bzip2-devel proj-devel boost-devel \ python3-pip python3-setuptools python3-devel \ expat-devel zlib-devel pip3 install --user psycopg2

 The following steps are meant to configure a fresh CentOS installation for use with Nominatim.
 You may skip some of the steps if you have your OS already configured.